A tutorial on how to build a small step stool for your bathroom or kitchen.

 Now for the bottom step.
-I took one of the 9.75″ trim pieces and attached it to the middle of the side pieces (using the side pockets on the trim pieces).
-The trim piece will be be attached flush with the square cut out to make the “L”.
-Again I placed this trim pieces 1/4″ away from the from edge of the side pieces.
-TIP: Make sure the other pockets are facing the right way at attach the bottom step.
+Take one of the 9.75″ trim pieces and attached it to the middle of the side pieces (using the side pockets on the trim pieces).

-I then attached the 7.25″ trim pieces between the last two trim pieces.
-To attach them, I placed them along the marked line but only screwed them into the side board without using a pocket (used two screws per side).
+Then attached the 7.25″ trim pieces between the last two trim pieces.
+To attach them, place them along the marked line but only screwed them into the side board without using a pocket (used two screws per side).
 The pockets will be used to attach the bottom step so make sure they are facing the right way.

-Now I wiped the wood again with a damp cloth.
-Right after, I applied a coat of stain to the wood, I used Provincial by Minwax.
-Once the coat of stain had dried, I applied two coats of polycrylic to protect the wood from getting water damage.
+Now apply a coat of stain to the wood or your favorite finish.
+I used Provincial by Minwax then once the coat of stain had dried, I applied two coats of polycrylic to protect the wood from getting water damage.

-After the polycrylic dried the stool was complete!
+After the finish has dried the stool is complete!